Blockade of Wonsan: North Korean air attack

 The first and only naval air battle at Wonsan and Hungnam occurred on October 7.
 MiG-15s attacked TF-77 aircraft three times, one MIG made a firing pass on two American AD planes so they returned fire.
 There were no damage or casualties on either side and the MiGs retired to the west.
 Later on four MiG-15s attacked a flight of F4Us while two others attacked eight ADs near Hungnam.
 In these engagements there were no casualties, but in a final attack later on that day, a single MIG-15 destroyed one of four F4Us in another action near Hungnam.

 On October 16, USS Toledo was shot at with four rounds from estimated 75-millimeter and 122-millimeter guns.
 No damage was reported as all of the shells landed splashed in the water around 1,000 yards short of the ship, USS Mansfield was also attacked with about forty 75-millimeter rounds.
 For over a month no artillery was exchanged until November 20 when USS Kite and USS Thompson received fire from 120-millimeter guns.
-The Thompson was hit by one round of the many which straddled her, one man suffered wounds and minor material damage resulted.
+The Thompson was hit by one round of the many which straddled her, wounding one and causing minor material damage.
 USS Kite fought another duel on the following day.
 She received fifty-five 75-millimeter rounds but again sustained no casualties.